Defective Prescription Drugs a Major Problem in Boca Raton Florida

 Going up against a large organization like a hospital or a drug manufacturer may seem intimidating, but it’s necessary to hold these parties responsible for their negligence in order to make sure no one else suffers the same negative consequences—and to make sure you get the compensation you deserve.

-If you or a loved one has been harmed by a prescription drug in Boca Raton, Delray Beach, West Palm Beach, Boynton Beach, Deerfield Beach or Fort Lauderdale, you owe it to yourself to contact the Law Offices of the South Florida Injury Law Firm.
+If you or a loved one has been harmed by a prescription drug in Boca Raton, Delray Beach, West Palm Beach, Boynton Beach, Deerfield Beach or Fort Lauderdale, you owe it to yourself to contact the Law Offices of The Injury Law Firm of South Florida.
 We offer free consultations to go over your case and won’t charge you anything until we recover compensation for you.
 Call us today at 954-764-7377 in Fort Lauderdale, 561-209-2100 in Boca Raton & West Palm Beach, Toll-Free at 877-566-8759, or fill out this convenient online form.